Why Proofreading or Copy editing?

 Both proofreading and copy editing services are provided with a double-read – I read through the full document twice regardless of how big or small it is.
 Therefore, you need to take this into consideration when planning your timeline so that there is no need to rush, or even leave out the second read.

-I offer both services on any documents, be it formal report writing, poetry, creative writing or anything in between!
+I offer both services on any documents, be it formal report writing, academic papers, business books, memoirs, white papers, poetry, creative writing or anything in between!

 I offer tailor-made packages to suit a client’s needs – be it a once-off project or monthly retainer packages that can be put together for as many (or few) hours per month as you need.
 It just takes one discussion and we can put together a package that works for YOU!